cuellarirobert/fabcollector/README.md

-<<<<<<< HEAD
 # fabdeckcollector
 FaB Collection Management tool using Fabdb and Fabrary as potential data sources.
 =======
 # Flesh and Blood Card Collection Management System
 #### Video Demo: [YouTube Link](https://www.youtube.com/watch?v=yOGV3C9GR4s)
 #### Description:
-Flesh and blood is a card game similar to Magic, Pokemon, etc. Because it's a relatively small community for the game, there's only a handful of sites where people put decks together, manage collections, etc. The two main websites that are used are Fabdb.net and Fabrary.com
+Flesh and Blood is a card game similar to Magic, Pokemon, etc. Because it's a relatively small community for the game, there's only a handful of sites where people put decks together, manage collections, etc. The two main websites that are used are Fabdb.net and Fabrary.com

 I won't use these sites to manage my collection because it's very tedious finding each card that I own, how many copies, what versions etc.